 These can be the initial steps in the development of periodontitis.
 Periodontitis occurs by the migration of pathogenic bacteria down the root surface.
 Periodontal pockets are formed as the result of this migration and provide more areas for bacteria to hide.
 This bone loss can progress to complete tooth loss.

-Resistance to the progression of periodontal disease has numerous factors.
-Acquired risk factors are those a person can modify to decrease risk or progression and include oral hygiene status, smoking, medications, stress and nutrition.
-Innate risk factors are beyond the control of the patient and include race, sex, genetic factors and systemic disease.
+There are a few factors to considering when considering how to the progression of periodontal disease.
+Some risk factors are acquire, meaning a person can modify their actions to decrease risk.
+These include: maintaining oral hygiene status, decrease/stop smoking, medications, stress and nutrition.
+Innate risk factors however are beyond the control of the patient and include race, sex, genetic factors and systemic disease.

 The mechanism by which bone is destroyed is thought to be episodic and nonlinear and actual destruction is brought about by one’s own body as a consequence of fighting off an excessive bacterial load.

 The presence of periodontal disease is determined by measuring pocket depths by your dentist and comparing this to radio-graphs or x-rays.
 Pocket deposits exceeding 5mm may result in referral to a periodontist or periodontal specialist.

 Less severe forms of disease (with pocket depths of 4-5m.m.) may be successfully treated by scaling and root planing.
 This involves numbing the gums and meticulous removing plaque and calculus from the tooth root surface.
 By removing this bacterial overload, inflamed gums can heal and shrink.
 Following this procedure, meticulous home care consisting of brushing and flossing performed twice daily should be sufficient to prevent the disease from returning.

 In some instances bone grafting may be elected to attempt to regrow lost bone and periodontal architecture.
 Dr. Sevor will address these areas on a case by case basis and advise you.